GSA/digitalgov.gov/content/communities/it-accessibility-section-508.md

 date: 2018-10-05 13:00:00 -0500
 title: "Section 508 IT Accessibility"
 deck: ""
-summary: "We support people working to enhance access to federal information technology (IT).
-We identify and promote best practices for compliance with Section 508 law, and conformance to the Revised 508 Standards.
-We share successful practices and information, and engage around innovative solutions for accessible technology."
+summary: "To support people working to enhance access to federal information technology (IT), we identify and promote best practices for compliance with Section 508 law, and conformance to the Revised 508 Standards."

 redirectto: https://www.section508.gov/manage/join-the-508-community/